GALWAY RANKED AS ONE OF THE TOP CITIES ON THE LATEST GLOBAL DESTINATION SUSTAINABILITY INDEX

-Sustainability is now a top line issue for Galway Businesses as Galway has ranked as one of the top cities on the latest Global Destination Sustainability (GDS) Index in 2018.
-This is a rating system designed to recognise responsible practices in the business tourism and events industry.
+Galway has been ranked as one of the top cities on the latest Global Destination Sustainability (GDS) Index, a rating system which is designed to recognise responsible practices in the business tourism and events industry.